dssg/mlforpublicpolicylab/README.md

-  - During the Wednesday lab/recitation sessions, we’ll discuss technical skills and tools you’ll need for the project work early in the semester and then shift to check-ins with each team to discuss the status of their project work, generally surround short update assignments due on Monday (each team should review the updates of all teams working on the same project and the discussion will involve feedback from your peers and the instructors).
+  - During the Wednesday lab/recitation sessions, we’ll discuss technical skills and tools you’ll need for the project work early in the semester and then shift to check-ins with each team to discuss the status of their project work, generally around short update assignments due on Monday (each team should review the updates of all teams working on the same project, and the discussion will involve feedback from your peers and the instructors.

-  - Early in the semester, Thursday sessions will also focus on lectures and discussions, but once the projects are underway, most weeks will reserve this time for group meetings and project work (note that attendance on zoom is still mandatory at this time – one piece of feedback we received in the last iteration of the course was that many groups had trouble coordinating regular meeting times, so we wanted to find a way to dedicate some class time to help resolve this challenge).
+  - Early in the semester, Thursday sessions will also focus on lectures and discussions, but once the projects are underway, most weeks will reserve this time for group meetings and project work.

-    Although we’re dedicating some time in class to work with your group, please note that successfully completing the project will require considerable work outside of class time as well and will constitute the majority of the “homework” for the course.
+    Although we’re dedicating some time in class to work with your group, please note that successfully completing the project will require considerable work outside of class time as well, and will constitute the majority of the “homework” for the course.

 Below is a preliminary schedule of the course, including the readings